govuk-one-login/account-management-stubs/docs/adrs/0001-different-states.md

 This would solve the issue of multiple developers changing scenarios, or automated tests requiring specific scenarios.

 However, this would require a significant change to the frontend API in order to pass the header through to the API requests, we may want to avoid adding this if it is just for development.

+## Option 3: Switch responses based on user

+We could create "profiles" of users, based on scenarios that we want to test.
+The return the relevant response based on which user is making the request.

+We would need some way of changing the user who is logged in, this could be done by modfying the DynamoDB table to change the user id in the session token.

+Potentially, we could create an API or page to facilitate this.